-Tactic 1: Develop admission criteria which are consistent with the program's rigorous standards and mission.
+Tactic 1: Develop admission criteria which are consistent with the programs rigorous standards and mission.
 Review and revise the admission criteria for students who are admitted into the program.

-Schedule: Spring 2020 admissions for entering cohort in Summer/Fall 2020 and have reviewed at faculty retreats (2021, 2022 and 2023).
+Schedule: Spring 2020 admissions for entering cohort in Summer/Fall 2020 and annually review at faculty retreats.